arvizard1/rust-arduino-dht11/README.md

 `rustup override set nightly`

-Copy the contents of the `cargo.toml` file.
+Copy the contents of the `cargo.toml` [file](https://github.com/arvizard1/rust-arduino-dht11/commit/65cc2a869f3c005e69522636f4e954e8f6af3ae5#diff-2e9d962a08321605940b5a657135052fbcef87b5e360662bb527c96d9a615542).
 This would setup the project with the necessary dependencies.
 The file has been setup specifically for Arduino Uno and is using the latest commit of the git project avr-hal at the time of writing this.

-There is also `.cargo/config.toml` file that needs to be copied.
-This helps in reducing the legnth of the line of `cargo build` by storing some of the build settings here.
+There is also `.cargo/config.toml` [file](https://github.com/arvizard1/rust-arduino-dht11/commit/65cc2a869f3c005e69522636f4e954e8f6af3ae5#diff-9a4f3e4537ebb7474452d131b0d969d89a51286f4269aac5ef268e712be17268) that needs to be copied.
+This helps in reducing the length of the line of `cargo build` by storing some of the build settings.
 One of the settinngs is the target.

 The Rust nightly compiler includes a built-in target for ATmega328 named avr-unknown-gnu-atmega328.
-However, using that to build caused complie issues.
-I then used the json file from [here](https://github.com/Rahix/avr-hal/blob/master/avr-specs/avr-atmega32u4.json) which worked.
+However, using that to build caused compile issues.
+I then used the json file from [here](https://github.com/Rahix/avr-hal/blob/master/avr-specs/avr-atmega328p.json) which worked.

 Setup a basic file for the project.
 I used the [blink](https://github.com/Rahix/avr-hal/blob/master/boards/arduino-uno/examples/uno-blink.rs) example.
+Copy this file over to the contents of main.rs in the src folder.

 ### Build Project